mbhatt1/FreeBmAM/README.md

 # Free-B-sd-m-emory-A-cquisition-Module(FreeBmAM)
 Memory acquisition tool for FreeBSD (alpha).
-Took me a couple of months so please be nice :)
+Took me a couple of months so please be nice :) Just creates a DD now.
+TODO: aff4 support!

 ## Getting Started